davidxmoody/davidxmoody.com/src/posts/2016-06-19-book-notes-a-guide-to-the-good-life.md

 ---
-title: "Blinkist book review: A Guide to the Good Life"
+title: "Book notes: A Guide to the Good Life"
 date: 2016-06-19
 tags: blinkist, book-review
 ---